-Being overweight increases your chances of having a sleep disorder, and having a sleep disorder increases your chances of being overweight, say the authors of a March 2013 review in Nature of Science and Sleep.
+Having overweight increases your chances of having a sleep disorder, and having a sleep disorder increases your chances of having overweight, say the authors of a March 2013 review in Nature of Science and Sleep.
 Talk about a double-whammy.

 The good news is that losing 10 pounds can improve your sleep along with your risk factors for obesity.
-In a 2012 study by researchers at Johns Hopkins University School of Medicine, 77 volunteers who were either overweight or obese and who reported a variety of sleep disorders were divided into two intervention groups — a weight-loss diet or a weight-loss diet plus exercise.
+In a 2012 study by researchers at Johns Hopkins University School of Medicine, 77 volunteers who had either overweight or obesity and who reported a variety of sleep disorders were divided into two intervention groups — a weight-loss diet or a weight-loss diet plus exercise.

 - Journal of the Academy of Nutrition and Dietetics: "Time to Correctly Predict the Amount of Weight Loss with Dieting"

 - Mayo Clinic: "High Blood Pressure (Hypertension)"

 - Journal of Clinical Oncology: "Reduced-Calorie Dietary Weight Loss, Exercise, and Sex Hormones in Postmenopausal Women: Randomized Controlled Trial"

 - Breastcancer.org: "Hormone Levels Drop When Obese Women Lose Weight"